Vigilante 8: Characters

-An extraterrestrial being named Y The Alien appears in the game as a secret character.
+An extraterrestrial being, named Y The Alien, appears in the game as a secret unlockable character.

 Endings

 Each character has their own ending, which is part of a bigger story.
 Not all endings show a character being successful; in fact, most of the Coyote villain endings show the character facing a setback or failure of sorts and some endings depict a character defecting to the opposing faction.

 Molo successfully passes the Coyotes' initiation, but loses his enthusiasm as he is given an assignment to wash Sid's car, much to his chagrin.
 Sid receives his payoff money from OMAR for his services, but is left stranded in the middle of nowhere because his car is out of gas.
 John Torque finds Sid and stashes him in his trunk.

 Houston breaks free of OMAR's mind control and goes away with Convoy, who detaches the machineguns from his truck.
 Sheila barely misses them at a gas station and is forced to walk on the road, only for Convoy and Houston to arrive and pick her up.
 Clyde finds Houston's mind-control armband and, out of curiosity, wears it, resulting in him emerging as the Coyotes' new leader.

 Chassey Blue embarks on a Hollywood career, releasing her self-titled movie based on the adventures of the Vigilantes.
 An alien ship abducts Dave in the middle of the night.
 In the ship, Dave is seen beating his alien host in what appears to be a game of checkers.
 The police arrest Boogie, who is convicted of a number of charges.
-Beezwax is elated at having acquired three nuclear warheads, only to see a stray bee land on and sting one of the warhead's fuses, triggering an explosion that kills him.
+Beezwax is elated at the three nuclear warheads he has acquired, only to see a stray bee land on and sting one of the warhead's fuses, triggering an explosion that kills him.
 Loki finds a flying saucer and is eager to fly it, but can't control the spaceship and causes it to crash, and he is later mistaken for a live alien UFO pilot.

 In the N64 version of the game, the spaceship Loki flew and crashed is revealed to belong to Y The Alien, who was seeking extra fuel and parts for his ship after being stranded on Earth for some time looking for his friends.